mrkkrp/markkarpov.com/tutorial/exceptions.md

 ### Lifting with `monad-control`

-The approach used in the [monad-control][monad-control] package is to temporarily “unlift” complex monadic stack to some base monad such as `IO` so we can use the existing functions like `catch` and `bracket` from `base`, then “restore” the monadic stack when we are done.
+The approach used in the [monad-control][monad-control] package is to temporarily “unlift” a complex monadic stack to some base monad such as `IO` so we can use the existing functions like `catch` and `bracket` from `base`, then “restore” the monadic stack when we are done.